Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/30/22 Added job model using Mongoose for MongoDB so that created jobs can be stored in the database.
+-Added job model using Mongoose for MongoDB so that created jobs can be stored in the database.
 Jobs have a unique ID for the job itself and the user who created it (needed for the user to retrieve and edit/delete jobs later on).
 </br>
 </br>